GZToronto/wrc-hereforhelp/wrc-react/src/Guided Pathway.md

 # Blurb beside guided pathway:

-Sexual harassment is any unwelcome conduct, comment, gesture, or contact that is gender-related or sexual in nature that makes the recipient feel uncomfortable, unsafe, offended, or humiliated, whether intended or not.
+Sexual Harassment is any unwelcome conduct, comment, gesture, or contact that is gender-related or sexual in nature that makes the recipient feel uncomfortable, unsafe, offended, or humiliated, whether intended or not.

 # TOOL Headline